nestedcondition/passphrase_dice_roller/README.md

 8. Click the dice icon, a small window will popup with a new pass phrase in it and the phrase will be automatically copied to your clipboard.

 9. Paste your new pass phrase somewhere and move on to more important things.

+10. 7b.
+Or, instead of the above, download passphrase_dice_roller.crx and drag and drop into your Chrome Extensions tab.